 I did that for way too long.
 I still do.
 But I’m building this muscle of reminding myself that I’ve decided I’m not buying it anymore.

 Because in the end, what brings me the most joy are those simple and most ordinary moments spent sipping coffee while writing.
-Taking photos of what I love, as average and far-away from ground-breaking they may be.
+Taking photos of what I love, as far away from ground-breaking as they may be.
 Blogging about my ordinary life and feelings.
 Then sharing it all with the world.

 I want more of the ordinary.
 Of those quiet and peaceful moments where I’m embraced by creativity, and I don’t resist it.